In this article

 - Have a video version that will address all commonly asked questions (think of it as a "FAQ video")

-- Product educational videos that teach customers how to get more value out of your products and show them ways to use your product.
+- Produce educational videos that teach customers how to get more value out of your products and show them ways to use your product.

-As an example, for software it’s very common to have screencasts that show exactly how you can use a particular function of the program.
-If you’re selling physical goods then that doesn’t work but the same idea still applies.
-Let’s say you sell blenders.
+As an example, for software, it's very common to have screencasts that show exactly how you can use a particular function of the program.
+If you're selling physical goods then that doesn't work but the same idea still applies.
+Let's say you sell blenders.
 You can produce videos that show customers how to make certain smoothies using your blender.
-Or, in a funny and extreme case, you can showoff how powerful they are by blending electronics like Blendtec did with its videos on “Will it blend?”.
+Or, in a funny and extreme case, you can show off how powerful they are by blending electronics as Blendtec did with its videos on "Will it blend?".

 Look at Zappos.
 Aside from their great customer service and products, they have built their online business using storytelling.
 They released a book that shows how the company works.
 They give free tours around the office.
 They are transparent in all their communication.
 They have shared their stories countless times and many people have fallen in love with their brand.

 Building a brand takes time and effort.
 Start today and share your stories.
 Communicate how you want to help them.
 Express your values to your prospects and customers.
 Let them fall in love with your brand and they will buy from you.
 Again, and again, and again.

 You might have heard of the old adage “if you cannot measure it, you cannot improve it.”
 This especially applies to ecommerce stores.

 Every effective webmaster knows this.
 In order to grow your online business, you have to know your metrics.
 These are key indicators of how healthy your business is and they give you the foundation to grow.